Water World, Colorado: Water attractions

+Other notable attractions include Glacier Run, an 8-lane head first mat slide with several steep drops; The Revolution, a 4-person cloverleaf tube ride that leads down into a tube bowl; Storm, a 4-person tube dark slide; and Sunset Racer, a racing slide that features eight side by side lanes and a timed open air finish.

 In 1993, Water World installed The Fun House Express (now Alpine Springs Express) gondola connecting the lower and upper parts of the park.
 The fixed grip gondola, manufactured by Yan, was relocated to Water World from Circus Circus in Las Vegas, where it was lightly used.
-For most of its tenure at Water World, the gondola has circus theming at the bottom nodding to the origin of the lift.
-Some of the gondola towers are integrated into a The Peaks Speed Slides water slide platform.
-In 2021, Water World repainted and rethemed the bottom terminal.
+In 2021, Water World repainted and rethemed the gondola cars and terminal as part of the Alpine Springs renovation.

 In 2012, Water World announced the Mile High Flyer, a hydro-magnetic water coaster which launches riders up and down five unique hills taking only 45 seconds to complete.

 In 2017, Water World changed the former Captain Jack's wave pool into a smaller wave pool - Cowabunga Beach.
 This made room for Turtle Bay Kids Wave Pool directly next to Cowabunga Beach.
 Cowabunga Beach now acts as a Boogieboarding attraction during most hours through the day, but is open to as a play pool typically between 11:30 AM to 1:30 PM.

-The newest area of the park is the Big Top, located adjacent to TurboRacer.
-Big Top is family oriented and features attractions for younger children as well as thrill seekers.
 In 2021, Water World renovated the Big Top area to a re-imagined and Colorado-themed Alpine Springs area.
-The area features Colorado landmarks throughout the entire area and has two new attractions, Roaring Forks, a 2-lane water coaster, and Centennial Basin, a tube bowl.
+The area features Colorado landmarks throughout the entire area and includes the water coasters Mile High Flyer and Roaring Forks, as well as the tube bowl ride Centennial Basin, tube ride Foothills Falls, mat slide Sunset Racer, body slides Peaks Speed Slides, and a family area that includes a children's pool, lazy river, and slides.

+In 2025, Water World announced that they'll be retiring Calypso Cove and all of its attractions in order to make way for new attractions opening in 2026.
+The Calypso Cove attractions were built in the early 1980s and included the Screamin' Mimi, a ride where guests ride board-type vehicles down a roller coaster like track, reaching speeds of 30 mph before landing in a pool and bouncing across the water.

+In 2026, Water World opened Summit Canyon, an outdoors adventure-themed area that features a kids' play pool with slides and spray features, an over-water obstacle course, leisure pool, an additional pool with three in-water basketball hoops, two new body slides and two new tube rides, including Colorado's first HIVE waterslide and Denver's first drop-capsule ride.